|

 closed it for 57 years.
 However it now holds masses again in Russian,

 English and Polish.
-Also it is the location for an all-weather open
+Also it is the location for an open air all-weather

 |